-Development Trips_i = Those trips from the stage or phase of development under improvement to roadway segment "i";
+Development Trips_i = Those trips from the stage or phase of development under review that are assigned to roadway segment "i" and have triggered a deficiency per the CMS; only those trips that trigger a concurrency deficiency will be included in the proportionate fair-share calculation;

-SV Increase_i = Service volume increase contributed by the eligible include all improvements and associated costs, such as design, right-of-way acquisition, planning, engineering, inspection, and physical development costs directly associated with construction at the anticipated cost in the year it will be incurred.
+- SV Increase_i = Service volume increase contributed by the eligible improvement to roadway segment "i"; - Cost_i = Adjusted cost of the improvement to segment "i".
+Cost shall include all improvements and associated costs, such as design, right-of-way acquisition, planning, engineering, inspection, and physical development costs directly associated with construction at the anticipated cost in the year it will be incurred.